DevisrinivasK/HelpDeskPilot/HelpdeskPilot/Readme.md

 - **Agentic Workflow**: Deterministic stub for LLM-like behavior.

 ## Setup Instructions

 ### Prerequisites
 - Docker and Docker Compose installed.
+- Node.js v20+ for local development.

 ### Running with Docker
-1. Copy `.env.example` to `.env` and update if needed.
+1. Copy `.env.example` to `backend/.env` and update if needed.
-2. Run `docker compose up -d` to start MongoDB.
+2. Run `docker compose up -d` to start MongoDB and API.
-3. Verify MongoDB: Connect via `mongodb://localhost:27017/helpdesk` using Compass or shell.
+3. Verify MongoDB: Connect via `mongodb://localhost:27017/helpdeskpilot` using Compass or shell.
+4. Verify API: Visit `http://localhost:8080/healthz` (should return {"status":"healthy","mongodb":"connected"}).
-4. Stop with `docker compose down`.
+5. Stop with `docker compose down`.

+(More instructions to be added in later phases)

 (More instructions to be added in later phases)